ricohapi/theta-plugin-library/README.md

 ```
 dependencies {
-    implementation 'com.theta360:pluginlibrary:3.3.0'
+    implementation 'com.theta360:pluginlibrary:4.0.0'
 }
 ```

 <a name="see_also"></a>
 ## See Also

-* The latest information related to plug-in development is published on [api.ricoh](https://api.ricoh/docs/theta-plugin/).
+* The latest information related to plugin development is published on [theta-api-specs](https://github.com/ricohapi/theta-api-specs/tree/main/ricoh-theta-plugin).
-* The latest plug-in library is released on [the GitHub project](https://github.com/ricohapi/theta-plugin-library).
+* The latest plugin library is released on [the GitHub project](https://github.com/ricohapi/theta-plugin-library).
-* The examples which use the RICOH THETA Plug-in Library are below.
+* The examples which use the RICOH THETA Plugin Library are below.
-  * [RICOH THETA Plug-in SDK](https://github.com/ricohapi/theta-plugin-sdk) is the primary project to develop your original plug-in.
+  * [RICOH THETA Plugin SDK](https://github.com/ricohapi/theta-plugin-sdk) is the primary project to develop your original plugin.
-  * [THETA X Plug-in : Camera API Sample](https://github.com/ricohapi/theta-plugin-camera-api-sample-x) is the sample plug-in for RICOH THETA X, which uses Camera API.
+  * [THETA X Plugin : Camera API Sample](https://github.com/ricohapi/theta-plugin-camera-api-sample-x) is the sample plugin for RICOH THETA X, which uses Camera API.

 <a name="troubleshooting"></a>
 ## Troubleshooting